Seattle

 If your loved one is in hospice care, and the support staff has advised you to prepare for his or her passing, it can help to have provisional arrangements in place.
 This is so that when the time comes, the hospice can immediately contact the funeral service provider and arrange the transfer of your loved one into their care.

-If you contact a funeral home ahead of time, you can have some of the preparation in place, and this will alleviate some of the stress that comes with having to make arrangements on short notice.
+If you contact a funeral home ahead of time, you can have some of the preparation in place, alleviating some of the stress that comes with having to make arrangements on short notice.
 This also means the hospice knows who to call, and the authorizations and other legal documentation can be pre-prepared.

 What help with funeral expenses is there for low-income or uninsured families?

-This is a common question as more families find themselves not being able to pay for funeral expenses.
-Unfortunately, there is very limited public or state assistance for funeral costs.
+This is a common question as more families find themselves unable to pay for funeral expenses.
+Unfortunately, there is minimal public or state assistance for funeral costs.
 The state takes care of indigent deaths (as is their responsibility), but a pauper burial or cremation does this.

-Social Security offers a $255 death benefit payment (if qualifying), and the funeral director will be able to assist you with claiming this.
+Social Security offers a $255 death benefit payment (if qualifying), and the funeral director can assist you with claiming it.

 You may also find it useful to read our article on ‘What are your options on how to pay for a funeral or cremation?’.
 It provides more information on how you can raise funds to cover funeral expenses.